webofdata/specification-archived/specification.md

 The WoD representation format uses JSON with a few well defined keys that support the use of URIs as identifiers and property names.

 Finally, WoD defines a protocol for synchronising datasets.
-This allows clients to collect and keep in sync core data from around the web to offer new services and provide guarenteed quality of service.
+This allows clients to collect and keep in sync core data from around the web to offer new services and provide guaranteed quality of service.

 ## Background